ember-learn/ember-blog/content/the-emberjs-times-issue-44.md

 You can find our newsletter in both [the e-mail](https://the-emberjs-times.ongoodbits.com/) and the [blog format](https://emberjs.com/blog/2018/04/27/the-emberjs-times-issue-44.html).
-Share it even more easily with all your Ember friends!
+Share it with all your Ember friends!

 In this edition, we will share updates for **Ember CLI**, what's upcoming for Ember **documentation** very, very soon, and the latest **Ember patch** release that